 The Hastoe Housing Association has plans to build four straw bale homes, at Millfield, High Ongar in Essex, Great Britain.
 These straw bale houses will be the first ever straw bale housing development built in Britain by a housing association.

 Using a lime finish coat over a base of clay plaster is a recipe for disaster.
 I have heard of far too many failures when using this technique.
 Please read on and do not try this technique on your project.

 Some people tell you to add dry lime to your stack of straw bales before you build your straw bale house.
 I disagree.

-Some friends of ours who are very involved in the grass roots movement are building their own straw bale house in Australia.
-They plan on using it as an eco farm stay once it’s completed.
-They are doing amazing in their build and have created a web site of their progress with some great photos. […]
+Some friends of ours are building an eco farm stay in Australia.
+These folks are very involved in all things grass-root and are building their own straw bale house in Australia.
+They are doing an amazing job with their build and have created a website of their progress.
+You can check out some great photos […]

 There are so many things to consider when choosing a plaster for your straw bale home.
 I will try and give a quick outline here to get you all started on the path of inquiry.
 There are many decision to be made and many details to consider in those decisions.
 The plaster is the thing […]